-Famous or not, refugees bring much more than their belongings with them to the societies they join.
+Famous or not, refugees bring much more than their belongings with them to their new countries.

 Here’s a list of public figures you might not know were refugees (or children of refugees).

 If you know of someone who should be included in this list, get in touch.

 Do also take a look at Traces Project, a timeline of artistic cultural contributions by people who have found sanctuary in the UK, produced by Counterpoints Arts and UNHCR.

 Lord Maurice Saatchi and Charles Saatchi – Founders of Saatchi and Saatchi advertising agency.
 Their father was an Iraqi Jewish refugee.

 Eva Jircicna – Designed the Faith Zone in the Millennium Dome.
 Refugee from Czechoslovakia.

 Daniel Marot – Architect, furniture designer and engraver who designed Hampton Court Palace.
 Huguenot refugee.